 We provide a broad and balanced curriculum across the three age groups in our school: Reception, Year 1 and Year 2.
-We provide this curriculum in two separate classroom settings: Reception are in Pine Class with Miss Lock, Year 1 children are in Oak Class with Mrs Hardo and Year 2 are in Hazel Class with Mrs Jackson.
+Reception are in Pine Class with Miss Lock, Year 1 children are in Oak Class with Mrs Hardo and Year 2 are in Hazel Class with Mrs Jackson.
 Our small class sizes and teaching staff-to-pupil ratio enable us to provide a very personalised approach to teaching across all year groups which enables children to learn at their own pace and achieve their best results.